williamlogan77/ChomageBot/README.md

 * Add in persistent view for management of bot
 * Find new hosting environment (free EC2 instance almost up)
 * Implement local caching using a temp db/redis for calls to riot API

+# Notes

+If you have come across this repository, please feel free to rework/update features and suggest new implementations.